franklinsch/driverlesscarsimulations/misc/CodeConventions.md

 ###5.
 Kanban

+Never work on a task that does not have a card.
 In `Analysis`, one person may have two tasks at most.
 In `Development`, person can only have one task, excluding shared tasks.
+Tasks should not spend more than a day in `Review`.

 ###6.
 Tasks past Backlog